fbpx

 Day 7 - Shanghai

-Blending 21st-century architecture with old-world character, Shanghai pulses with the beat of contemporary China.
-Arrive and take the busy subway to your accommodation.
-Enjoy a full day of exploration, but don't worry if you can't see everything you want to today – you’ll be back later on in your trip.
-Get a taste of the city during the roaring 1920s with a leader-led walk of the Bund, a strip of spectacular art deco-style buildings.
+This morning, you’ll arrive in Shanghai, where dizzying skyscrapers blend with old-world character.
+When you disembark, take the subway to your accommodation.
+Enjoy a full day of exploration, but don't worry if you can't see everything you want to today – you’ll be back later in your trip.
+Get a taste of what the city was like during the roaring 1920s with a leader-led walk of the Bund, a strip of art deco-style buildings.
 Wander the narrow winding lanes (nongtangs) of Old Shanghai, where you can get a glimpse of local life.
 Explore the European-influenced French Concession, then pound the pavement along Luwan's Huaihai Road – a busy shopping street.
 The area's tree-lined avenues and many Tudor mansions earned it the nickname 'Paris of the East'.
 When night falls, why not get together with a few of your travel pals for a taste of Shanghai’s eclectic food scene.

-Travel into stunning countryside by bullet train to Huangshan, otherwise known as Yellow Mountain.
-The 72 sharp peaks of Huangshan provide some of China's most breathtaking scenery, as well as a respite from the bustle of the city.
+Travel into the countryside by bullet train to Huangshan, otherwise known as Yellow Mountain.
+The 72 sharp peaks of Huangshan provide some of China's most striking scenery, as well as a respite from the bustle of the city.
 Spend the next two days in a guesthouse with free time to explore the area as you wish.
-Two popular trails are the Eastern Steps (7.5 kilometres, approximately 3–4 hours) and the Western Steps (15 kilometres).
+Two popular trails you might like to hike are the Eastern Steps and the Western Steps.
 It’s recommended to take the cable car to the summit, explore the area and then descend via the Western Steps.
-Whatever you choose, the dramatic limestone peaks framing this region make for some breathtaking vistas.
+Whatever you choose, the dramatic limestone peaks framing this region make for some dramatic vistas.
 After taking in the natural beauty of Huangshan during the day, return to the guesthouse for a well-earned evening rest.

 Day 10 - Hongcun

-Jump on public bus again and travel to the picturesque villages of the Huizhou region (approximately 2 hours).
-A number of these villages are now World Heritage listed, and you may recognise the ramshackle, ornate buildings from the film ‘Crouching Tiger, Hidden Dragon’.
-Arrive in Hongcun, check-in to your village guesthouse and then set out on a guided tour by your leader of cobbled alleys and Ming Dynasty architecture.
-Following this short walk, you have the rest of the afternoon and evening free to spend as you wish.
-Perhaps you might like to clamber up into the hillsides for panoramic views over the traditional settlements.
-Or maybe you'd prefer to explore the surrounding villages on two wheels.
+Jump on a public bus and travel to the picturesque villages of the Huizhou region.
+A number of these villages are now World Heritage-listed, and you may recognise the ramshackle, ornate buildings from the film ‘Crouching Tiger, Hidden Dragon’.
+Arrive in Hongcun, check into your village guesthouse and then set out on a guided tour of cobbled alleys and Ming Dynasty architecture.
+After this short walk, you have the rest of the afternoon and evening free to spend as you wish.
+You might like to clamber up into the hillsides for panoramic views over the traditional settlements.
+Or, maybe you'd prefer to explore the surrounding villages on two wheels.
 Your group leader will have all the information on bicycle hire and other optional activities.

 Day 11 - Shanghai

-Bid farewell to the glorious countryside and make the 3-hour journey back to Shanghai by bullet train.
-You’ll arrive back mid-afternoon, and if there’s time, consider booking into a traditional tea ceremony to learn how important this drink is to Chinese culture.
-Tonight is cause for celebration, so why not gather with your travel crew and go all out in one of Shanghai’s great restaurants.
+Bid farewell to the glorious countryside and make the journey back to Shanghai by bullet train.
+You’ll arrive back in the mid-afternoon, and if there’s time, consider booking into a traditional tea ceremony to learn how important this drink is to Chinese culture.
+Tonight is cause for celebration, so why not gather with your travel crew and go all out at one of Shanghai’s great restaurants – ask your local leader for recommendations.
 If you haven't already, tonight is the perfect chance to try the city's famous xiao long bao (steamed soup dumplings).

 Day 12 - Shanghai

 With no activities planned for today, you are free to leave the accommodation at any time, provided you comply with your accommodation’s internal check-out policies.
 That doesn’t mean your adventure has to stop here!
-If you’d like to spend more time in Shanghai, we’ll be happy to organise additional accommodation (subject to availability).
+If you’d like to spend more time in Shanghai, just speak to your booking agent ahead of time to organise additional accommodation (subject to availability).

 Trip Dates